-The Wilbur Ade Memorial Scholarship is designed to raise the level of traditional musical attainment of Indiana youth and contribute to keeping the traditional musical forms of Indiana alive and vibrant.
+The Wilbur Ade Memorial Scholarship is designed to raise the level of achievement in traditional music of Indiana youth, keeping the traditional musical forms of Indiana alive and vibrant.

-The Wilbur Ade Memorial Scholarship is awarded to Indiana youth on a rolling basis to help cover expenses for attendance at fiddle or other traditional music camps.
+The Wilbur Ade Memorial Scholarship is awarded to Indiana youth on a rolling basis to help cover expenses for attendance at fiddle camps or any other traditional music camps.

 About Wilbur Ade

-Wilbur Ade was born in Tippecanoe County, IN in 1913 and moved early on with his family to a farm near Brookston, IN.
+Wilbur Ade was born in Tippecanoe County, IN, in 1913.
+Shortly after, his family moved to a rural farm near Brookston, IN.
 He farmed for 63 years until his death in 1992.
 His passions were family, farming, raising hunting dogs, fishing, and music.

-When the Indiana Fiddler’s Gathering began, Wilbur enjoyed playing in the jam sessions on the grounds.
-Early on, he never missed a festival and would attend every day possible.
+When the Indiana Fiddlers' Gathering began, Wilbur enjoyed playing in the festival's jam sessions.
+He never missed a festival and would attend every day possible.

 Wilbur spent many wonderful years at the Fiddlers’ Gatherings, and his family wanted to honor his memory and love of music by establishing The Wilbur Ade Memorial Scholarship to encourage young musicians.

 Applications are accepted on a rolling basis.
-Please note that it can take up to 60 days to review an application and provide a decision, so apply inadequate time for us to make a decision and you to apply.
+Please note that it can take up to 60 days to review an application and provide a decision.
+Apply in enough time to suitably complete the application, as well as allow enough time for us to make our decisions.
 Payments will be made directly to the camp.
-Applications should be emailed to email@example.com with "Wilbur Ade" in the subject line.
-The application is available here.